Answered By: Jonathan Faerber Last Updated: Jun 11, 2020 Views: 3356

 APA 6th and 7th Editions

-Please check with your instructor to determine his/her preferences.
+Please check with your instructor to determine their preference.
 Using the first person voice (e.g, I, me, my) is expected in personal reflective writing, but you might also use the first person voice in other types of essays when describing your personal experiences to avoid ambiguity.
-APA Style supports the use of the first person voice where it's appropriate (McAdoo, 2009), but please follow the direction from your instructor.
-For more comprehensive information, please see "First person pronouns (I, me)", which is a writing tip on the Writing Centre website.
+APA Style supports the use of the first person voice where it's appropriate (McAdoo, 2009; American Psychological Association, 2020, p.
+120), but please follow the direction from your instructor.
+For more comprehensive information, please see Pronouns: First- and Third-Person, Anthropomorphism, and Editorial We, which is a writing tip on the Writing Centre website.

 If your instructor prefers that you not use the first person voice, try writing the sentence using the first person and then take out or change the necessary words or phrases.
 For example, "I think Canadians talk more about the weather than people living in areas with consistent climates because seasonal weather fluctuations influence our activities for most of the year" becomes "Canadians talk more about the weather than people living in areas with consistent climates because seasonal weather fluctuations influence Canadians' activities for most of the year".